 The new novel from the author of AN UNREMARKABLE BODY, shortlisted for the Costa First Book Award 2018.

 'Elegant, subtle and tender, with a sharp sting in the tale' Sunday Mirror

 'A captivating novel which gets to the core of lust, love and commitment' Irish Times

-Then Marion and Andrew, a couple whose passion frequently tips into violence, move in next door, forcing Jane to confront feelings she didn't know she could have.
-And when Marion abandons her family, Jane steps in to help with the couple's two boys, setting in motion a series of events, all of which expose the push and pull within every relationship.
-As desire and loyalty are blurred, it becomes clear that nobody can escape the devastating impact of a family falling apart.
+When Marion and Andrew, a couple whose passion tips into violence, move in next door, Jane is forced to confront feelings she didn't know she could have.
+As desire and loyalty are blurred, it becomes clear nobody can escape the devastating impact of a family falling apart.

 Elisa Lodato grew up in London and read English at Pembroke College, Cambridge.
 After graduating she went to live in Japan where she spent a year teaching, travelling and learning to speak the language.
 On returning to the UK she spent many happy years working for Google before training to become an English teacher.
 Helping pupils to search for meaning in a text inspired Elisa to take up the pen and write her own.
-Her first novel, AN UNREMARKABLE BODY, was longlisted for the Bath Novel Award 2016.
-Elisa lives in Surrey with her husband and two children.
+Her first novel, AN UNREMARKABLE BODY, was shortlisted for the Costa First Novel Award and longlisted for the Bath Novel Award.
+Elisa lives in Gloucestershire with her husband and two children.